tstangenberg/clojure-bee/README.md

 TODOs
 -----
-* Add documentation
+* More documentation
-* Test on Windows
+* Test on Windows/make it runnable on windows
-* ... more to come